Apps for boatingThe best apps for finding harbours and anchorages

 boot/image_80a8c189f418b28bea8ec04a9a29067e

 mySea is a digital booking system and an area guide that focuses almost exclusively on the Mediterranean region (especially Croatia, Greece and Turkey).
-The app makes it possible to reserve moorings in marinas, buoy fields or restaurant jetties in advance.
+The app makes it possible to reserve moorings in marinas, buoy fields or restaurant pontoons in advance.
 For motor boaters, the system offers the advantage of increased planning security on holiday, as moorings with suitable infrastructure can be secured directly via the platform.
 However, the geographical specialisation should be criticised: apart from a few partners such as Marina Ultramarin on Lake Constance, the app is largely meaningless for skippers on German waters due to a lack of data.
-In addition, the timeliness of the area tips and the availability of berths depend heavily on the participation of the partner marinas and the community.
+In addition, the timeliness of the area tips and the availability of moorings depend heavily on the participation of the partner marinas and the community.

 Navily